You pushed your website live and started driving traffic to key landing pages.

 Software as a Service: Shopify

-We reached this dynamic landing page after clicking on a search engine ad and it links to information about their subscription levels and focuses heavily on getting the visitor to start a free trial by providing their email address.
+We reached this high-converting landing page after clicking on a Google ads link and it links to additional information about their subscription levels and focuses heavily on getting the visitor to start a free trial by providing their email address.

 Let’s take a look at how they quickly convert visitors into trial merchants.